PUT-PTM/STMpcInfo/README.md

 #PcInfo
 ##Overview
-Our project displays information about computer’s peripherals on HD47780 display.
+Our project displays information about computer peripherals on HD47780 display.
 ##Description
 Our project consists of two applications.
 C# application written in Visual Studio reads the state of peripherals and sends them to Virtual COM Port, each value is sent in 5 seconds intervals.
 The other one written in CooCox CoIDE displays name of peripheral, current value and unit of value.
 ##Tools